 ** Canceled 2018 – check website www.renfe.com for updates ***

 Depending on what time you finish lunch, you could sneak in a visit to one of the city’s nearby Bodegas.
 Marques de Murrieta is a legendary name in the region, founded in 1872.
-It consists of three stone buildings with one representing the old Ygay castle and the estate, which picturesquely surrounds the winery.
+It consists of three stone buildings representing the old Ygay castle and the estate, which picturesquely surrounds the winery.
 They welcome visitors!

 Medieval town Laguardia, La Rioja

 After sampling a few of Marques de Murrieta’s finest vintages, head back to your luxury accommodation for another memorable meal, paired with local wines, naturally.
 Your journey will take you into the Castilla Y Leon region, one of Spain’s largest.
-Awesome expanses of ochre plains stretch to hills dotted with the castles that cover this vast region.
+Impressive expanses of ochre plains stretch to hills dotted with the castles that cover this vast region.
 Indeed, this central province has had a major influence on Spain’s language, religion, and history.
 It’s many historical cities preserve some of the country’s most spellbinding sights.

 Burgos is such a city, your next destination on this luxury rail adventure.
 Founded in 884, Burgos has been an important part of Spanish political and military history and merits a full day’s exploration.
 It was the capital of the united Kingdoms of Castile and Leon from the 11th century till the 15th.
 It is full of notable sights, none more so than the impressive Gothic cathedral, the country’s third-largest.
 It was started in 1221 and gradually completed and expanded over three centuries, involving many of the most renowned architects in Europe.
-Highlights include the Golden staircase, an elegant Renaissance staircase by Diego de Siloe and the Sacristy, rebuilt with rococo altars.
-Make sure to dedicate at least two hours to this marvel, before exploring Burgos’ old town for that quintessential Spanish treat – Tapas and local wines.
+Highlights include the Golden staircase, an elegant Renaissance staircase by Diego de Siloe, and the Sacristy, rebuilt with rococo altars.
+Make sure to dedicate at least two hours to this marvel before exploring Burgos’ old town for that quintessential Spanish treat – Tapas and local wines.

 In Burgos, you’re more likely to be served Ribera Del Duero than Rioja, the local wine of Castille Y Leon.
 Spain’s most fashionable red wine region contains such legendary names as Vega Sicilia and Pesquera.
-You’ll encounter plenty more top bottles though, in your next port of call, Valladolid.
+You’ll encounter plenty more top bottles, though, in your next port of call, Valladolid.
 The Ribera del Duero zone stretches east of the City, along the Duero river (known as the Douro in Portugal).
-But before you plan a visit to one of the local wineries take the time to explore Valladolid’s historic center.
+But before you plan a visit to one of the local wineries, take the time to explore Valladolid’s historic center.
 The Monarchs Fernando and Isabel were married in the city’s Palacio Vivero and subsequently made Valladolid the capital in 1492.

 More information on luxury, private chauffeured Wine Tours in Spain